 Finally, SBH continues to see hundreds of patients each day in our routine services.
 We are now the main maternal health referral center for the earthquake-affected region and have performed a staggering 104 deliveries and 32 Caesarian sections in the week since the disaster.
 Our heroic staff is working around the clock to ensure every patient is seen, whether they are a survivor needing urgent care or a mother who needs a safe place to give birth.

-HEI/SBH remains deeply grateful to our national and international partners for supporting our efforts, including the Haitian Ministry of Health, Partners in Health/Zanmi Lasante, Direct Relief International, Build Health International, Haiti Air Ambulance, and many others.
+HEI/SBH remains deeply grateful to our national and international partners for supporting our efforts, including the Haitian Ministry of Health, Partners in Health/Zanmi Lasante, Direct Relief International, Build Health International, Haiti Air Ambulance, GE Foundation, and many others.
 We are also grateful to our generous donors from around the world, whose support makes all of our work possible.